 On the other hand, going with self-custody means you are responsible to backup and safeguard your private key.
 I totally discourage usage of hosted or custodial wallets unless it is provided by one of the biggest and most reliable exchanges which are legally a registered financial institute and offer full insurance in case of cyber attack or bankruptcy.

 Cryptocurrency Account – Wealthsimple Crypto

-If you read till here, Congratulations!
-You are now all set to start trading and investing in Cryptocurrencies directly.
+If you read until here, Congratulations!
+You are now all set to start trading and investing in cryptocurrencies directly.
 However, if you got dizzy and feel overwhelmed, don’t give up.
-There is now a much easier way to invest in Cryptocurrencies by using ETFs traded normally on Toronto Stock Market (TSX).
+There is now a much easier way to invest in Cryptocurrencies by using ETFs which are traded normally on Toronto Stock Market (TSX).

 Cryptocurrency ETFs in Canada (Bitcoin ETFs & Ethereum ETFs)

 Currently, approved Cryptocurrency ETFs are only covering Bitcoin and Ethereum.
 They are different than traditional ETFs were there is exposure to many underlying equities.
 In Crypto ETFs, they only hold one asset, either Bitcoin or Ether which provide investors with a convenient and simplified way to get exposure to bitcoin and Ethereum.

 Owning a crypto ETF reduces the headache as the investor won’t have to deal with exchange or wallet.
 It is also possible to own these ETFs in registered accounts including RRSP, RRIF, RDSP, DPSP, RESP and TFSA.

 Get two free stocks when opening a Wealthsimple trade account using my referral.